 Using Github, however, may be a little less straightforward.
 If you cloning Github repos using the

-Please follow the instructions at https://help.github.com/articles/generating-ssh-keys/ to generate your key on Odyssey.
+Please follow the instructions at https://help.github.com/articles/generating-ssh-keys/ to generate your key on the FASRC cluster.
 Briefly

 - Generate your SSH key according to Github's directions.
 There is no need to follow step 3 (Add your key to the ssh-agent).

-If you now clone a Github repo on Odyssey with the SSH protocol, you should be good to go.
+If you now clone a Github repo on the cluster with the SSH protocol, you should be good to go.

 For Existing Repositories: If you've already cloned a Github repo using